Falzhan/PlotGIS-prototype/README.md

 ## 📖 Usage

 ### Browsing Properties
-1. **Explore the Map**: View all available properties on the interactive map
+1. **Explore the Map**: View properties on the interactive map
-2. **Search Properties**: Use the search bar to find properties by name or address
+2. **Search Properties**: Use the search bar to find properties
-3. **Filter by Location**: Select a barangay to filter properties in that area
+3. **Filter by Location**: Select a barangay to filter properties
-4. **View Details**: Tap on a property marker or polygon to see detailed information
+4. **View Details**: Tap on property markers to see information

 ### Adding a New Property
-1. **Navigate to Add Listing**: Tap the "+" button in the bottom navigation
+1. **Navigate to Add Listing**: Tap the "+" button
-2. **Upload Images**: Add property photos using the image upload section
+2. **Upload Images**: Add property photos
-3. **Fill Basic Info**: Enter property title, price, and select the property type
+3. **Fill Basic Info**: Enter title, price, and property type
 4. **Set Location**:
    - Open the map modal
    - Tap to place the property pin
-   - Tap additional points to draw the property boundary
+   - Tap points to draw the boundary
-   - Use undo/reset controls as needed
+   - Use undo/reset as needed
-5. **Add Details**: Write property description and highlights
+5. **Add Details**: Write property description
-6. **Publish**: Review and submit your listing
+6. **Publish**: Submit your listing (demo only)

 ### Property Management
-- **View History**: Access your listing history through the sidebar menu
-- **Manage Saved**: View and organize your saved favorite properties
-- **Document Access**: Unlock legal documents for properties (simulated payment system)
+This prototype includes basic property management features for demonstration:
+- View property listings
+- Browse property details
+- Simulated document access

 ## 🏗️ Architecture